We used to know what forty-something looked like. It meant short, neat hair, sensible clothes and the onset of middle-age spread.

 The stigma of messing around with your face has vanished.
 This has been aided by the plethora of extreme makeover TV shows and an increasing desire among women with well-known and well-preserved faces to confess to having work done.

-It's become hard to gauge how old women actually are.
-Celebrity nail technician Andrea Fulerton observes many famous faces close up.
+It’s become hard to gauge how old women actually are.
+Celebrity nail technician Andrea Fulerton sees many famous faces close up.

 But cosmetic work is a slippery slope.
-At first, it's just powder and paint - the clever use of the latest high-tech cosmetics, such as skin primers that gloss over flaws and light reflecting particles that make your pout look fuller.
+At first it’s just powder and paint – the clever use of the latest hi-tech cosmetics.

-Next, there's eyebrow- shaping, hair-dyeing and facials, possibly involving machines with electrical currents to liven up slackening muscles.
+Next, there’s eyebrow-shaping, hair-dyeing and facials, possibly involving machines with electrical currents to liven up slackening muscles.
 So far, so acceptable.
 But then come needles delivering line-relaxing Botox or fillers that plump up shrinking lips, puff out cheeks or pad out hollows.
 It sounds scary.
-It is scary, but it's a transition that is becoming a lot easier to make.
-In future, it will be easier still, as the lines begin to blur between the treatment options.
+It is scary, but it’s a transition that is becoming a lot easier to make.
+In the future, it will be easier still as the lines begin to blur between the treatment options.

 Technically, face creams are cosmetics, so should not make a physiological change to the skin.
-But there are two on the market (Olay's Pro-X, available only in the U.S. at present, and No 7's Protect & Perfect Intense, at Boots) that have been shown by stringent clinical tests to rejuvenate wrinkled skin in a way that could previously be achieved only by the prescription- only treatment tretinoin.
+But there are two on the market (Olay’s Pro-X, available only in the US at present, and No 7’s Protect & Perfect Intense) that have been shown by stringent clinical tests to rejuvenate wrinkled skin in a way that could previously be achieved only by the prescription--only treatment tretinoin.

 We will even be able to pop pills to return our hair to the colour of its youth.
 L’Oreal has been working on hair re-pigmentation technology for years and hopes to have the results on sale within a decade.